omaraflak/omaraflak.github.io/md/donut.md

 \end{bmatrix}
 ```

 This will get you points on the donut surface.
-You can now multiply these points by a rotation matrix that rotates around all three axes.
+You can now multiply these points by a rotation matrix that rotates around all three axes to get the animation.

-<script src="../canvas/canvas.js"></script>
+<script src="../scripts/canvas.js"></script>
-<script src="../canvas/matrix.js"></script>
+<script src="../scripts/matrix.js"></script>
-<script src="../canvas/donut.js"></script>
+<script src="../scripts/donut.js"></script>